janedouat/crew-ai/README.md

-# Jane's AI Agents
+# Jane's Digital Twin Agent

-A collection of AI agents that represent Jane's digital presence and capabilities.
-This includes a conversational digital twin that has access to Jane's resume and professional background, and can fetch and refer to Hacker News articles that Jane would be interested in reading based on her interests
+A conversational AI agent that can act as Jane.
+The digital twin has access to Jane's resume and professional background, and can fetch and refer to Hacker News articles that Jane would read on any given day (based on her interests).
+This is still a WIP.

-## Available Agents
+We also exposed a Hacker News research agent to test the Hacker News tool integration.

-### 1. Jane's Digital Twin
+## Jane's Digital Twin Features

 - **Conversational AI**: Responds to prompts with Jane's personality, background, and expertise
 - **Resume Access**: Has access to Jane's complete professional background and experience
 - **Hacker News Integration**: Can fetch and analyze Hacker News articles that match Jane's interests